📍 Google Maps Email Scraper — Scored Business Leads

 What does the Google Maps Lead Scraper do?

-You tell it what to look for (for example "dentists") and where (for example "London, UK"), and it does two things:
+You tell it what to look for (for example "dentists") and where (for example "London, UK"), and it does three things:

 - It searches Google Maps and collects every matching business it can find.

-The result is a ready-to-use lead list.
+The result is a lead list you can work from straight away.
 Because it runs on the Apify platform, you also get scheduling, an API, integrations with tools like Make and n8n, and the option to export to JSON, CSV or Excel.

 Why scrape business leads from Google Maps?